Pharmaceutical industry in India: Overview

+As of 2023, there are about 670 USFDA-approved manufacturing facilities in India, the highest for any country outside the US.

 Industry sector development

 Government intervention

 The Indian government established the Department of Biotechnology in 1986 under the Ministry of Science and Technology.
 Since then, there have been a number of dispensations offered by both the central government and various states to encourage the growth of the industry.
 India's science minister launched a program that provides tax incentives and grants for biotech start-ups and firms seeking to expand and establishes the Biotechnology Parks Society of India to support ten biotech parks by 2010.
 Previously limited to rodents, animal testing was expanded to include large animals as part of the minister's initiative.
 States have started to vie with one another for biotech business, and they are offering such goodies as exemption from VAT and other fees, financial assistance with patents and subsidies on everything ranging from investment to land to utilities.

 The Government started to encourage the growth of drug manufacturing by Indian companies in the early 1960s, and with the Patents Act in 1970.
 The government has addressed the problem of educated but unqualified candidates in its Draft National Biotech Development Strategy.
 This plan included a proposal to create a National Task Force that will work with the biotech industry to revise the curriculum for undergraduate and graduate study in life sciences and biotechnology.
 The government's strategy also stated intentions to increase the number of PhD Fellowships awarded by the Department of Biotechnology to 200 per year.
 These human resources will be further leveraged with a "Bio-Edu-Grid" that will knit together the resources of the academic and scientific industrial communities, much as they are in the US.

 The biotechnology sector faces some major challenges in its quest for growth.
 Chief among them is a lack of funding, particularly for firms that are just starting out.
 The most likely sources of funds are government grants and venture capital, which is a relatively young industry in India.
 Government grants are difficult to secure, and due to the expensive and uncertain nature of biotech research, venture capitalists are reluctant to invest in firms that have not yet developed a commercially viable product.